LSSTDESC/Twinkles/doc/Setup.md

 [here](https://confluence.lsstcorp.org/display/SIM/Accessing+the+UW+CATSIM+Database) for more information.
 This is where the objects that will populate the catalog are stored.

+4) You'll also need the OpSim sqlite repository from [this page](https://confluence.lsstcorp.org/display/SIM/OpSim+Datasets+for+Cadence+Workshop+LSST2015)

-4) Now you're ready to go with:
+5) Now you're ready to go with:
 ```
 $> python generatePhosimInput.py
 ```